aarushitandon0/lrm-comparision/README.md

 ```

 Linear reasoning generates one step at a time.
 Each new prompt includes the question and all previously accepted steps.

+Simple explanation:

+Linear reasoning is the most direct strategy.
+It asks the model to solve the problem step by step in one continuous line.
+After each step, the layer checks whether the new step fits with the earlier steps.
+At the end, it asks the model to review its own work and correct the final answer if needed.

+Technical explanation:

+This layer is a sequential chain-of-thought controller with two verification mechanisms.
+The first mechanism is contradiction detection, where a new step is checked against the accumulated reasoning history.
+If the step conflicts with earlier reasoning, the layer backtracks and tries again with consistency guidance.
+The second mechanism is reflection, where the complete reasoning chain is reviewed before the final answer is accepted.
+The layer also estimates per-step confidence, which gives a rough internal signal for how reliable the reasoning path appears.

 For each generated step: